-- The Samaritans (0800 069 6222) – a confidential support line for all NHS workers and volunteers has been launched and is free to access from 7am – 11pm, seven days a week.
+- The Samaritans call 116 123 – a confidential phone line for all NHS workers and volunteers has been launched and is free to access from 7am – 11pm, seven days a week.
 Alternatively, staff can text FRONTLINE to 85258 for support 24/7 via text.

 - Stay Alive App – Suicide prevention resource for the UK, which provides useful information and tools to help people stay safe in crisis.
 The app also links people directly to local and national crisis resources.
 Find out more here.